 Communications between a lawyer and his or her clients are protected by attorney–client privilege, which is found in different laws, procedural codes and the Constitution.
 Attorney–client privilege is very strict and provides lawyers with many tools to avoid being forced to produce evidence in their power delivered to them by their clients, subject to the fact that they were acting as their attorneys.

-As mentioned in Section III, the court determines the time frame within which parties must produce their evidence.
+The court determines the time frame within which parties must produce their evidence.
 According to the National Procedural Code, the time frame should not exceed 40 working days.
 In practice, however, it lasts much longer, as the courts extend it as long as is necessary to have all the proposed evidence duly produced.

-As stated in Section IV, only evidence that is directly related and essential to a case can be offered in trial.
+Only evidence that is directly related and essential to a case can be offered in trial.
 If evidence is protected under contractual or legal confidentiality, or if the type of evidence brought is not admitted by the law or cannot be admitted for procedural reasons, then a party can challenge the production of it.
 Additionally, a party may argue that the evidence produced is against public policy or morals, and request that it be considered confidential and only made available to the involved parties.

 This rule is supported by the principle of confidentiality of correspondence, in accordance with the requirements of Article 18 of the Constitution, which declares its inviolability.
-According to those who follow this position, the CCC should have the right to privacy enshrined in its text in order to give meaning and proper protection to the constitutional guarantee of the inviolability of correspondence.
+According to those who follow this position, the CCC should enshrine the right to privacy in its text to give meaning and proper protection to the constitutional guarantee of the inviolability of correspondence.

 Handling of personal data always requires the consent of the data owner.
 One of the exceptions set forth in the Data Protection Law is when the personal data is collected for the exercise of functions proper to the powers of the state or by virtue of a legal obligation.
 When the handling of personal data is required under one of the three methods of obtaining pretrial evidence (see Section I), the court will exercise its judicial power to request it.
-The consent of the data owner is not required in these cases.
+The consent of the data owner is not required in those cases.

-In this regard, an opinion issued in 2010 by the National Directorate of Data Protection (DNPDP)33 established that, although prima facie email addresses constitute personal data, a difference must be established between emails as personal data and their content, which is not covered by this provision.
+In this regard, an opinion issued in 2010 by the National Directorate of Data Protection (DNPDP)49 established that, although prima facie email addresses constitute personal data, a difference must be established between emails as personal data and their content, which is not covered by this provision.
 Consequently, on the understanding that all electronic communications are regulated by the Criminal Code and the CCC, as they fall into the category of private correspondence, the intervention of the competence of the DNPDP is excluded, admitting that the Data Protection Law does not regulate the information contained, for example, in emails.

 Outlook and conclusions